Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Doping dependence: LDA results

 \section{Doping dependence: LDA results}

-There are different ways to estimate the temperature of the spin-state transition with the use of the band structure calculation.
-The most direct way is to calculate the total energies of different spin states.~\cite{Korotin96,Streltsov11}.
+There are different ways to estimate the SST temperature with the use of the band structure calculation.
+The most direct way is to calculate the total energies of different spin states~\cite{Korotin96,Streltsov11}.
 However, in the case of the doped system this would require very large supercells.
-Moreover, currently,we have no single commonly accepted model, which can explain all experimental facts.
-Various combinations of a static or dynamic order of the different spin states are discussed in the literature.~\cite{Nekrasov2003,Knizek2009-2,Haverkort-06,Ren-11,Lamonova-11} This is the reason why we chose an alternative approach.
+Moreover, currently, we have no single commonly accepted model that can explain all experimental facts.
+Various combinations of a static or dynamic order of the different spin states are discussed in the literature~\cite{Nekrasov2003,Knizek2009-2,Haverkort-06,Ren-11,Lamonova-11}.
+This is the reason why we chose an alternative approach.

 The energy of any of the spin states depends on two important parameters: the single-electron energy difference $\Delta_{CFS}$ between the highest $t_{2g}$ and the lowest $e_g$ levels, and the intra-atomic Hund's rule exchange coupling $J_H$.
 The Hund's rule energy $J_H$ is an atomic characteristic and does not change appreciably either with the Eu doping or with the isotope substitution.
-So,to investigate the dependence of the spin-state transition temperature on the doping or isotope substitution in the first approximation one can focus on the study of the single parameter, $\Delta_{CFS}$.
-If $\Delta_{CFS}$ is large enough ($\Delta_{CFS} > 2J_H$), it will be energetically favorable to localize all electrons in the low-lying $t_{2g}$ subshell of Co$^{3+}$, i.e. the system will be in the low-spin state.
-With decrease of the crystal-field splitting, some electrons can be transferred to $e_g$ subshell, which allows the system to gain the exchange energy, since there will be more electrons with the same spin.
-As we will show below both the isotope substitution and the doping can be related to the crystal-field splitting.
+Hence, to investigate the dependence of the SST temperature on the doping or isotope substitution in the first approximation, we can focus on the study of the single parameter, $\Delta_{CFS}$.
+If $\Delta_{CFS}$ is large enough ($\Delta_{CFS} > 2J_H$), it is energetically favorable to localize all electrons in the low-lying $t_{2g}$ subshell of Co$^{3+}$, i.e., the system is in the LS state.
+With a decrease of the crystal-field splitting, some electrons can be transferred to the $e_g$ subshell, which allows the system to gain the exchange energy, since there are more electrons with the same spin.
+As we will show below, both the isotope substitution and the doping can be related to the crystal-field splitting.

-In order to estimate $\Delta_{CFS}$, we used the Wannier function projection procedure proposed in Ref.~\onlinecite{Streltsov2005}, which allows us to project the full-orbital band Hamiltonian onto the subspace of few states (five $d$ states of Co).
-With the Fourier transformation one obtains the Hamiltonian in the real space, from which the splitting between highest in energy $t_{2g}$ and lowest $e_g$ can be easily calculated.
+In order to estimate $\Delta_{CFS}$, we used the Wannier function projection procedure proposed in Ref.~\onlinecite{Streltsov2005}, which allows projecting the full-orbital band Hamiltonian onto the subspace of a few states (five $d$ states of Co).
+With the Fourier transformation, we obtain the Hamiltonian in real space, from which the splitting between highest in energy $t_{2g}$ and lowest $e_g$ can be easily calculated.
 For PrCoO$_3$, we obtain $\Delta_{CFS} = 2.07$~eV.